tuongtranngoc/tuongtranngoc.github.io/_mylife/2023-09-23-trekking-tay-con-linh.md

 ---

 ### Introduction

-Tay Con Linh is one of the mountain on the west of Ha Giang province.
-Tay Con Linh range stretches over two districts of Hoang Su Phi and Vi Xuyen, 46km from Ha Giang city.
-With an altitude of 2431m above sea level, this is the highest mountain peak in the Northeast, often called the **Roof of the Northeast**

 By chance, I came cross a post on social network talking about its beaty through people's trekking journeys. and I started trekking from here.